alexvking/png2ascii/README.md

 ### Performance
 png2ascii was tuned for speed, which is a large reason why it was written in C. KCachegrind was used to squeeze as much performance out of the tool as possible. png2ascii is fast, converting a 10MP, 10.6MB PNG into ASCII in just over 1 second on an Intel Core M processor.
 Compare that to *45 seconds* for a comparable conversion with a Python utility.
 Though there's little reason you'd ever need to produce a single image that large, png2ascii can be used to batch convert frames to produce cool ASCII GIFs.

-### Todo
-- Native support of  using convert to pipe input

 ### Usage

-- Run "make" at the command line to build the project with GCC.
+- Run <code>make</code> at the command line to build the project with GCC.
-- png2ascii expects
+- png2ascii expects a PNG file as its only argument and outputs the ASCII image to stdout.

-### Version
+### Version History
+0.6.0
+- Added alpha channel support
 0.5.0
 - Initial release